 Each standard kayak is constructed from chop strand mat, woven cloth and polyester resin.
 The hull is laminated with a quality control mat.
 The deck is of a lighter overall layup than the hull.
 Curved forms achieve strength without adding weight and sharp edges are avoided, as these create weaknesses or stress points.
-The front deck is reinforced close to the cockpit, preventing damage when rescuing fully laden kayaks.
+The front deck is reinforced close to the cockpit which prevents damage when rescuing fully laden kayaks.
 During the laying-up process, an internal reinforced keel is built-in.
 Internal and external glass/tape seams bond the hull and deck together.
-These are much easier to repair and stronger in the long term than other methods, such as H-channels.
-The standard lay up has been designed for all levels of kayaking.
-If you are working through the BCU Star Awards scheme, or operating as a guide or coach, then this is probably the best option for you.
+These are easy to repair and stronger in the long term than other methods.
+This standard lay up has been designed for all levels of kayaking.
+It’s likely to be the best choice if you are working through the British Canoeing Star Awards scheme or operating as a guide or coach.

-Essential safety equipment, these are fitted to the front and back of the kayak.
-They are for you to hold onto if you capsize, or for others to hold onto during rescue.
-Some people prefer them to be stowed with elastic on the deck but on Sea Kayaking UK kayaks they are left dangling, which makes them much easier to grab with cold hands when you are in the water and awaiting rescue!
-Remember, toggles are not designed for carrying your kayak, especially if it’s loaded.
+These are fitted to the front and back of the kayak and are an essential safety feature.
+They are for you to hold onto if you capsize or for others to hold onto during rescue.
+Our toggles dangle on a generous length of strong cord so are easy to grab with cold hands when you are in the water.
+Remember that toggles are not designed for carrying your kayak, especially if it’s loaded.

 Decklines and fittings

-A compass recess is provided, suitable for a Silva 70P compass (or equivalent).
-It is positioned forward of the front hatch, making it easy to read.
+A compass recess is provided that is suitable for a Silva 70P compass (or equivalent).
+It is positioned forward of the front hatch making it easy to read.
 A compass is useful for effective navigation at sea at all times.
 In fog or at night it is indispensable.

-Front and back hatches allow storage of kit that you want to carry for you trip.
-A day hatch (just behind the cockpit) provides plenty of space for all the safety essentials you will want to carry, plus room for snacks, drinks and cameras.
-A proper day hatch is an essential if you plan to take BCU Star (Sea) Awards.
+Front and back hatches allow storage of kit that you want to carry for your trip.
+A day hatch (just behind the cockpit) provides plenty of space for all the safety essentials you will want to carry and access when afloat.
+There is also plenty of room for snacks, drinks and cameras.
+A proper day hatch is an essential safety feature.

 The hatch rims are chemically bonded to the deck.
 The rubber hatch covers are easy to get on and off but most importantly they keep the water out.
 Every kayak comes with a round front hatch, back hatch and smaller day hatch (no day hatch on the Inuit).
 The back hatch on the Pulse is oval.
-The Romany Sport hatch covers are specially formulated with a higher percentage of silicone, resulting in a more stretchy and pliable cover.
+The Romany Sport and Sportive hatch covers are specially formulated with a higher percentage of silicone, resulting in a more stretchy and pliable cover.
 This improves fit and grip on roto-moulded rims.
-Fitting a short tether to each hatch cover is sometimes desirable and this can be done when you collect your new kayak if required.
+If you like tethers on your hatch covers this can be done when you collect your new kayak.